 We introduced the "Kajima Safety Caravan," a truckmounted safety training facility to improve the safety awareness and risk sensitivity of all on-site workers.
 This fiscal year, we will visit construction sites primarily in the Greater Tokyo area to conduct various hazard simulation training programs.
 (July 2024 onward)

-The training vehicle is equipped for nine types of azard simulation training
+The training vehicle is a mid-sized (11t) truck equipped for nine types of hazard simulation training.